yifeng2019uwb/healthcare-ai-microservices/docs/provider-service-design.md

 #### **User Case 3: Provider Discovery**
 Patients need to find and discover healthcare providers based on specialties, location, and credentials.
 This helps patients make informed decisions about their healthcare providers.

-#### **User Case 4: Medical Records Management**
-Providers need to create, view, and update medical records for their patients, including diagnoses, treatments, medications, and clinical notes to maintain comprehensive patient care documentation.

 ## 🔧 **Solution Alternatives**